fernandocanizo/my-bookmarks/dev/tools/code.quality.md

   Static code analisys for code smells, bugs, vulnerabilities, complexity, duplication and more.

-  **Didn't tried yet.
+  **Didn't try yet.
 It's not just "install and run".
 Needs some configuration**

 - [GitInspector](https://github.com/ejwa/gitinspector)